dkeshri/Study/Backend/dotnet/Microservices/MergeAllConcept/k8s/README.md

 **Install Ingress Controller (if not installed)**

-Since you're using Docker Desktop's Kubernetes, you need an Ingress controller like **Nginx**.
+Since you're using Docker Desktop's Kubernetes. you need an Ingress controller like **Nginx**.

 *Run:*